 - ‘Mandela’s out so apartheid has finished’: the British Anti-Apartheid Movement and South Africa’s transition to majority rule, 1990-1994.
 The article, published in the journal on Contemporary British History, provides the first concerted analysis of the Anti-Apartheid Movement (AAM) between 1990 and 1994, examining the various local and transnational challenges that confronted the movement during this period and how it sought to overcome them.

 Research Seminar Series: 2021/22

-Over this academic year, the Scottish Centre for Global History and The Centre for Scottish Culture will be holding a number of online Research Seminars.
-For more information and if you would like to attend any of the below seminars contact:
+Over this academic year, the Scottish Centre for Global History (SCGH) and the Centre for Scottish Culture (CSC) will be holding a number of online research seminars.
+For more information and if you would like to attend any of the below seminars please contact:

 - Dr Nandini Bhattacharya, Director, Scottish Centre for Global History (email@example.com).

-- Prof Graeme Morton, Director, Centre for Scottish Culture (firstname.lastname@example.org).
+- Professor Graeme Morton, Director, Centre for Scottish Culture (firstname.lastname@example.org).

 NB: In accordance with Scottish guidelines, the wearing of masks throughout the presentation is compulsory and you will not be allowed to enter the building without a face covering.

 2) We are delighted to announce that Professor Sanjay Sharma, Leverhulme Trust Visiting Professor, will be holding his first seminar on 20th October entitled From Charity to Philanthropy: The Transformation of State Welfare in Modern India.
 The paper examines the roots of state welfarism in modern India through the prism of famine relief in colonial north India from the nineteenth century.